MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 ---
 title: Using MSAL.NET to sign-in users with social identities
+description: "You can use MSAL.NET to sign-in users with social identities by using Azure AD B2C.
+Azure AD B2C is built around the notion of policies.
+In MSAL.NET, specifying a policy translates to providing an authority."
 ---

 # Using MSAL.NET to sign-in users with social identities